gsdyu/Calcoy/backend/README.md

 ## to get access to chatbot you need an api_key
 - current chatbot being used is groq
 	- website: https://console.groq.com/playground
-	- "GROQ_API_KEY" will be the environment variable; assign your key in env folder
+	- "GROQ_API_KEY" will be the environment variable; assign your key in .env file

 ## run the server